Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-It's a good idea to test the program continuously, so let's make a test version of the method:
+It is a good idea to test the program continuously, so let's make a test version of the method:

 ```java
 public boolean alreadyEntered(String word) {